deer-marketing-lab/thesis-proposal/README.md

 3. Update the meta-information above.
 4. Complete the your project proposal using `proposal.Rmd`
   * Use the template "as-is", do not modify headings, fonts, font-sizes etc.
   * There is no strict word limit.
-Try to keep your thoughts within 1 to 1.5 pages.
+Try to keep your thoughts within 1.5 - 2 pages.

 ## Installation Help!?